AutoBridgeSystems/codex/sdk/typescript/README.md

 ### Structured output

-The Codex agent can produce a JSON response that conforms to a specified schema.
+The Adom agent can produce a JSON response that conforms to a specified schema.
 The schema can be provided for each turn as a plain JSON object.

 ```typescript
 const schema = {